The challenge: visiting all four Walt Disney World parks in one day

 When I put this idea to my 5-year old, Harrison, he loved the idea, and we decided to take on the challenge.
 We even gave ourselves some rules to make it even more fun.
 Firstly, we had to ride at least one ride in each park.
 Secondly, we had to get something to eat (you never have to force me to eat snacks!), and it had to be something unique to that park – no Mickey bars or popcorn!
 Thirdly, we had to prove we’d been to the park by taking a photo in front of the park’s icon.
 We also planned to use every form of complementary Disney transportation to get around.

 We had planned to take on the challenge in July, but had to postpone when the kids both got sick.
 Last week, I asked Harrison if maybe he wanted to give it a shot before going back to school and he said yes!
-With less than a week to plan, I made some FastPasses, looked at food options, and quickly threw together a plan.
+With less than a week to plan, I chose some rides, looked at food options, and quickly threw together a plan.

 Read ahead to see how we did, and my tips for visiting all four Walt Disney World parks in one day!